 The Company is in the development stage and is in the process of exploring and developing its exploration and evaluation assets and has not yet determined whether these properties contain reserves that are economically recoverable.
-The recoverability of amounts shown for resources properties and related deferred exploration expenditures are dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain necessary financing to complete the development of the properties and upon future profitable production or proceeds from the disposition thereof.
+The recoverability of amounts shown for exploration and evaluation assets and related deferred exploration expenditures are dependent upon the discovery of economically recoverable reserves, confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain necessary financing to complete the development of the properties and upon future profitable production or proceeds from the disposition thereof.
 Managements' plan in this regard is to secure additional funds through future equity financings, which either may not be available or may not be available on reasonable terms.

-These financial statements have been prepared in accordance with generally accepted accounting principles applicable to a going concern, which assumes that the Company will be able to meet its obligations and continue its operations for its next fiscal year.
+These condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for its next fiscal year.
 Realization value may be substantially different from carrying value as shown and these financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
-At September 30, 2011, the Company had not yet achieved profitable operations, has accumulated losses of \$14,748,632 and expects to incur further losses in the development of its business, all of which casts substantial doubt on the Company's ability to continue as a going concern.
+At March 31, 2012, the Company had not yet achieved profitable operations, has accumulated losses of \$15,204,300 and expects to incur further losses in the development of its business, all of which casts substantial doubt on the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent upon its ability to generate and maintain future profitable operations and/or to obtain the necessary financing to meet its obligations and repay its liabilities arising from normal business operations when they become due.